 Last Rotary year was a year of opportunities for the Rotary Club of Warwick in Queensland, Australia.
 The club, chartered in 1932, had only seven members when I took office as governor of District 9640 on 1 July 2020.
 It dropped to three in March 2021.
 But on 30 April 2021, the club reported 15 members including eight women.
 It had 11 members under the age of 30 and three were previous members of a Rotaract club.
 What was Warwick’s magic?

 By Dorothy Gilmour, Rotary Club of Melbourne, Australia

 As a grief therapist, I have assisted individuals impacted by suicide.
 My work as a therapist and as a lecturer in the areas of trauma, loss, and grief counseling included explaining to people how we cannot “save” a suicidal person ourselves, but need to refer them to trained professionals.

 By James Allen, Project Director and member of Rotary Club of Sydney, Australia

 I am part of a team of Rotarians that came together nearly four years ago to initiate a project to recognize and celebrate the Centenary in Australia and New Zealand in 2021.
 It started as a group from the original four clubs in this part of the world – Melbourne, Sydney, Auckland, and Wellington.
 Since then, many other clubs and districts have participated and are providing support.
 We called the project Give Every Child A Future because importantly, it will reduce child mortality and ease the burden of cervical cancer, thus giving every child a better future.

 Rotary members cook and serve meals for Emergency Services volunteers fighting the brushfires in New South Wales.

-By Ben Brown, a member of the Rotaract Club of Central Coast, New South Wales, Australia
+By Ross Wade, Past President, and Issa Shalhoub, member of the Rotary Club of Milton-Ulladulla, New South Wales, Australia